xriss/gamecake/readme.md

-For a linuxy build, the big required build/lib dependencies are luajit, luafilesystem and SDL2.
+For a linuxy build, the big required build/lib dependencies are luajit and SDL2.
 You have two choices either install via a package manager, the following script should do that along with making sure you have a basic build environment setup.
 If it does not work or you do not trust it then read it and install the bits it asks for yourself.

 	./install-build-dependencies

-Some of the dependencies can be built them and installed them from source which the following script will try to do for luajit and sdl2.
+Some of the dependencies can be built and installed from source which the following script will try to do.
+This is normally run inside a virtual machine so might actually work.

 	build/install